The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 So just analyze your business and pick a tool that meets the most needs.

-They all offer a free plan, so I recommend you try their free plan first and then only invest in them.
-Also, it is better to go with monthly plans as they involve minimal risk.
+They all offer a free plan, so I recommend trying their free plan first and then investing in them if you find it beneficial.
+Additionally, it is advisable to opt for monthly plans, as they involve minimal risk.

 Any questions?
 Please drop in the comments.